adriandoonan/improv-toolbox/src/content/exercises/cliffweb-supervillan-mastermind.md

 ---
 name: Supervillan / Mastermind
-purpose: WillHinesHowToBeTheGreatestImproviserOnEarth
+purpose: Characters
 shortDescription: Two people up.
 Player A makes an accusation.
 Player B deliberately acts like a supervillain or mastermind in response.
 description: Two people up.
 Player A makes an accusation.
 Player B deliberately acts like a supervillain or mastermind in response.
 Player A must then sympathetically disagree (otherwise, Player A will often get too angry).
 tags:
   - Will Hines - How to be the greatest improviser on earth
 source: cliffweb; Will Hines - How to be the greatest improviser on earth
 credit: Will Hines
 ---